Segodnya/giran/server/README.md

 TypeScript, Express.

-Simple server app that uses Github API to provide API endpoints to get the list of content items and a specific item with a query as a plain markdown to be rendered with Astro app (we're using our own repository folder - https://github.com/Segodnya/giran/tree/main/content).
+Simple server app that uses our local Githuber service to provide API endpoints to get the list of content items and a specific item with a query as a plain markdown to be rendered with Astro app (we're using our own repository folder - https://github.com/Segodnya/giran/tree/main/content).

 ## Implementation Plan

-### Phase 1: GitHub API Integration
-1. **GitHub API service setup**
-   - Create GitHub API client service
-   - Implement authentication (GitHub token)
-   - Add rate limiting and error handling

-2. **Content fetching functionality**
-   - Implement function to fetch repository contents
-   - Add markdown file filtering
-   - Create content parsing utilities

-### Phase 3: Express Server Setup
+### Phase 1: Express Server Setup
 1. **Basic server configuration**
    - Create main Express app
    - Set up middleware (CORS, JSON parsing, logging)